Houston Interstate Custody Attorneys

 The SPO in many cases will also contain a Geographic Restriction.
 This limits the ability of the possessing parent to take the child permanently (meaning anything more than a temporary visit) out of a certain geographic area.
 The geographic restriction might be limited to a county, a cluster of counties, or even a wider area such as the state.

 Going to Court to Enforce or Lift a Geographic Restriction

 If there is a geographic restriction in place, then a parent cannot permanently take the child out of the specified area without going to court to get the restriction lifted.
 A parent should not assume that an agreement with the other parent outside of court will lift the restriction.
 Even if such an agreement exists, the court can find that parent in contempt of the SPO, especially if the other parent changes his or her mind and goes to court to enforce the restriction.

 Lifting the restriction in court is possible if the court determines that doing so would be in the best interests of the child, which is a determination involving a number of factors concerning the child’s welfare.
-The family law attorneys at Conner & Lindamood have years of experience in working with custodial and noncustodial parents in going to court to either enforce SPOs or to lift geographic restrictions.
+The family law lawyers at Lindamood & Robinson have years of experience in working with custodial and noncustodial parents in going to court to either enforce SPOs or to lift geographic restrictions.
 We are dedicated to fighting for our clients and the interests of their children, and will pursue all available remedies to honor those interests.